cs4118/recitations/E-Cabinet/index.md

 does this so that it has a standard 5-level page table interface to program against regardless of how many levels of page tables actually exist.

+As of writing, arm64 (for linux 5.10.57) directly includes `pgtable-nop4d.h`.

 To summarize, with 4-level paging there are no "real" p4d tables.
 Instead, pgd entries contain the addresses of pud tables, and the kernel "pretends" the p4d exists by making it appear that the p4d is a mirror copy of the pgd.

-If you read on in `pgtable_types.h` you'll see that the kernel uses the same scheme for 3 and 2 level page table configurations as well.
+If you read on in `arch/x86/include/asm/pgtable_types.h` you'll see that the kernel uses the same scheme for 3 and 2 level page table configurations as well. arm64 follows a similar scheme in `arch/arm64/include/asm/pgtable-types.h`

 NOTE that you cannot make use of this equivalence directly.
 Your Cabinet implementation must work correctly for any page table configuration and